 In light of the current situation around the world, and in order to ensure the best possible conditions for students and staff to remain safe and healthy, RYI will offer all of its fall 2020 and spring 2021 classes online.

-Applications are now open for fall semester programs and will close on August 9.
+Applications are now closed for fall semester programs.

 Orientation begins August 26.